Howard Florey: President of the Royal Society

-Provost of Queens
+Provost of Queen's College, Oxford

 As he approached the age of sixty, Florey faced mandatory retirement.
-He had to vacate the university house he had occupied since 1935, which was demolished, with a new school erected on the site.
-He brought a parcel of land in Marston, Oxford, and built a house on it.
-No sooner had they moved in than Florey accepted the position of Provost of The Queen's College, Oxford, to which he was elected on 25 June 1962, and moved into the provost's lodgings.
+He had to vacate the university house he had occupied since 1935, which was subsequently demolished, with a new school erected on the site.
+He bought a parcel of land in Marston, Oxford, and built a house on it.
+No sooner had they moved in than Florey accepted the position of Provost of The Queen's College, Oxford, to which he was elected on 25 June 1962, and he moved into the provost's lodgings.
 This meant relinquishing his chair at the Sir William Dunn School.
 He was succeeded by Henry Harris, a fellow Australian scientist who had been invited to study at the Sir William Dunn School by Florey in 1952 on an ANU scholarship.
 Florey was the first provost of Queen's College with no prior association with the college as an undergraduate, graduate researcher or fellow, and the first scientist.
-Moreover, the role was closely associated with the academic establishment, of which he had been critical.
-On the other hand, he could stay until 1971, the lodgings came with a housekeeper, and he could make use of its facilities to entertain visiting scientists and dignitaries.
+The role was closely associated with the academic establishment, of which he had been critical, but he could stay until 1971, the lodgings came with a housekeeper, and he could make use of its facilities to entertain visiting scientists and dignitaries.
 Florey had a lift installed to make it easier for Ethel and himself to reach the upstairs bedrooms.